• Skip to primary navigation

 Similarly, wakame softens quickly when soaked in liquids such as soup broth making it perfect to add directly to your soups.

-For salads and snacks: Nori makes great additions when sliced thinly into strips providing crisp texture that complements vegetables well; Wakame is a versatile ingredient, too, and can be used as the base for Korean-style salads or simply served with sesame oil and chili flakes.
+For salads and snacks: Nori makes great additions when sliced thinly into strips providing crisp texture that complements vegetables well; Wakame is a flexible ingredient, too, and can be used as the base for Korean-style salads or simply served with sesame oil and chili flakes.

 When it comes to snack time both nori and wakame are perfect choices to grab for a salty crunch beside your beverage.